How long will it take to see results?

 Don’t go full pelt - There’s no need to do marathon workouts every day.
 Your body needs to rest and the muscles need time to repair, so make sure you spread out your workouts and don’t over train.

 Add in some high intensity - Just doing gentle cardio isn’t going to get you the results you need very quickly, so make sure you mix it up with some high intensity workouts to fire up your metabolism.
 High intensity is different for everyone, so don’t be scared by the words – you just need to be working to 80% of your maximum heart rate (basically to the point where you’re finding it difficult and feel like quitting, but have that little extra power to keep going).
+Plus high intensity isn't the same as high impact so don't worry about having to jump loads!

 Get some balance - Make sure you’re not just doing exercise or not just doing the healthy eating – you need both to succeed at this!